PoisotLab/ms_straight_lines/manuscript.md

-Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that are broadly congruent with previous work.
+Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that are broadly congruent with previous works.
 We found a value of 2.2 for $b$ of the LSSL model (+@tbl:parameters), which is close to the original value of approximately 2 [@CoheBria84].
 Similarly, we found a value of 0.12 for $b$ of the constant connectance model, which was consistent with original estimate of